MartinBradbury/MEB-wildlife-photography/README.md

 * Add a blog posting board for users to share thoughts and comments rather than directly to me using the contact form.
 * Add a calender feature to show where and when I will be taking photos.
 * Adapt the site into a hiking / photography website.
+* Add an additional page detailing all the equipment I use for taking each photograph.
+* Add intergated Youtube videos on tutorials about photography.
+* Provide useful links to support other amateur photographers.